 - Identify and address people’s concerns and misgivings in an open and honest way

 Vision or the work in any initiative cannot be done in a vacuum.
-There is no use having a vision which cannot be translated into action.
+There is no use having a vision that cannot be translated into action.
 And there is little usefulness of doing action that is divorced from the vision.

-Empower Broad Based Action
+Empower Broad-Based Action

 For any change to succeed, it needs to be broad-based and that means the resistance to it needs to be worked at.